Dermal macrophage: Hair growth

 Dermal macrophages are the essential component of the hair follicle immune system.
 They generally facilitate hair growth.
-There are three steps of hair growth: catagen, anagen and telogen.
+There are three steps of hair growth: anagen, catagen, and telogen.
 During catagen, dermal macrophages' population decreases progressively when the hair grows.
 The number of dermal macrophages in hair follicles reaches a minimum during telogen (resting state) and increases during anagen (beginning of another growth cycle).

 In rodents, perifollicular macrophages can actively remove collagen fibres around the follicles via phagocytosis.
 This phenomenon might contribute to remodelling the follicular composition during anagen when dermal macrophages prevent the activation of follicular stem cells, thereby preventing entry to catagen, a process in which hair stops growing.
 Hence, dermal macrophages facilitate the growth of the hair by preventing the halt of the growth process and its regression.

 When under physical stress, the release of CCL2 (cytokine) in the hair follicle induces the infiltration of macrophages.
 The infiltrated macrophages mainly express an M1 phenotype, which are pro-inflammatory macrophages that could trigger apoptosis of cells in the follicle by their upregulation of pro-inflammatory cytokines such as TNF-a.
 However, TNF-a is a major factor facilitating hair regeneration by promoting various pathways' signalling (Wnt, NF-κB pathway).

 Dermal macrophages could also contribute to hair regeneration by skewing towards the anti-inflammatory phenotype (M2) under minor stress.
 However, M2 dermal macrophages might also arrest the hair growth cycle at telogen.
 Further research is needed to determine the functional roles of M2 dermal macrophages.
 Although the contribution of M1 and M2 dermal macrophages to hair regeneration is still unclear, the contribution of the dermal macrophage population is still noticeable regardless of their phenotypes.

 Salt balance

 Dermal macrophages facilitate skin homeostasis by regulating the skin's salt composition.
 For instance, an increase in salt concentration after a salt-heavy meal attracts dermal macrophages that express TonEBP, a transcriptional factor responding to osmotic pressure changes.
 This process triggers VEGF-C transcription, resulting in the growth of lymph capillaries and blood vessels dilation, regulating salt-sensitive hypertension by lowering the blood pressure.
 An increase in sodium ions concentration also facilitates the polymerisation of glycosaminoglycans, which helps the storage of sodium ions in the skin.

 A salt solution such as sodium chloride in the skin can trigger hypertonic stress, which acts as a stimulus for attracting macrophages.
 A higher salt concentration also causes macrophages activation.
 It induces the expression of pro-inflammatory genes such as CXCL-1, CCL2, and IL-1 and inhibits anti-inflammatory genes such as CCL18 and CCL22.
 Hence, the activation of dermal macrophages can be achieved by the local salt concentration, independent of the salt ingested.
-The expression of such genes could contribute to the skin’s defence against parasitic infections.
+The expression of such genes could contribute to the skin's defence against parasitic infections.